-Floral scents are definitely the best choice when representing Ostara, as they are reminiscent of spring and the awakening of life.
+Floral scents are definitely the best choice when representing Ostara.
+This is because they are reminiscent of spring and the awakening of life.
 Green scents that are characterized by their freshness are also good symbols of this goddess.

 Gems and Metals

 Aquamarine is the gemstone of the month of March, the same month when spring begins.
-With its beautiful light blue color, this gemstone perfectly represents the rejuvenation and freshness of the spring, and as such, it is a symbol of Ostara.
+With its beautiful light blue color, this gemstone perfectly represents the rejuvenation and freshness of the spring.
+As such, it is a great symbol of Ostara.

 Blues and greens are the best colors for symbolizing Ostara, as they symbolize life, rejuvenation, rebirth, vegetation, and freshness.